zikai-11/DMT-RPL/README.md

-This repository contains the source code for the paper Discrete Multi-head Training with Rule-based Perturbation Location for Accurate Text Defense.
-Most of the code has been organized, and only a small portion remains unorganized.
+This repository contains the source code for the paper *Discrete Multi-head Training with Rule-based Perturbation Location for Accurate Text Defense*.
+Most of the code has been sorted out, and only a small portion is not yet fully organized.